By Sylvia Williams – Summerland, B.C.

 I told mother about my find and she, being a nurse, immediately began to look after him.
-First, she gave it a drink of cool water, then some soft food, bandages and salve on his feet, and lots of petting.
+First, she gave it a drink of cool water, then some soft food.
+She put bandages and salve on his feet, and gave him lots of petting.

 Mother named him Jack, and in a few weeks of gentle care, he was a fine looking dog.
 We guessed he was a cross between a Collie and a St. Bernard.

-He stayed all that summer, then winter, and eventually a young man, whom we didn’t know, came to the door.
+He stayed all that summer and winter.
+Eventually a young man we didn’t know came to the door.
 He looked at the dog sitting nearby and said: “Missus, that is my dog and I want him back!”

 Well!
 Mother, not easily fooled and fairly spunky, replied: “I’ll give you 50¢ if I can keep him.”

-She was so patient with Jack, who ended up to be a large animal – possibly weighing 80 pounds.
+She was so patient with Jack, who ended up being quite large – possibly weighing around 80 pounds.
 Jack’s usual spot to lie was in the middle of the kitchen floor and mom would just walk around him.